 Practicing good feng shui in other elements of your office can minimize the bad effects if you are forced to face a wall or one of your unlucky directions.
 You may have more ability than you realize to improve the feng shui in your office, if you focus on what you can change rather than obsessing on what's out of your control.
 Start by focusing on improving the air quality and lighting.

 To improve air quality in your office setting, try including:

-- introducing bright colors (color is light) in appropriate office decor items, such as a photo, bright colors of your office supplies, etc.
+- Introduce bright colors (color is light) in office-appropriate decor items, such as a photo.

-High electromagnetic fields are a concern in most offices, so see what you can do to protect yourself from this potentially damaging daily exposure.
+High electromagnetic fields are a concern in most offices, so do what you can do to protect yourself from this potentially damaging daily exposure.

 Choosing Between Bad Alternatives